Folk Association of South Hants

 - other events that we know about in our area are as follows:

-Another venue to the east of our county, and which is holding folk concerts in their new hall, is Emsworth Baptist Church.
-Michael McGoldrick, John McCusker, John Doyle appear there on the 26th February and on 23rd March, Aly Bain & Phil Cunningham take the stage.
-Progressive folk-rock band, The Strawbs, are on-stage on the 27th April.
+A venue to the east of our county, which is holding folk concerts in their new hall, is Emsworth Baptist Church.
+Progressive folk-rock band, The Strawbs, are on-stage on the 27th April, and appear there again on 9th November.
+In between, The Yves Lambert Trio brings Quebecois folk music to the south coast on July 18th.
+Oysterband take the stage on 15th November and on the 23rd, Jacqui McShee's Pentangle are there.
 Details of these events are available on the Ents24 website, where there are also links taking you to the ticket purchase pages.

-West Surrey Folk Consortium have announced the sad news that there will only be three more GBH Ceilidhs.
+West Surrey Folk Consortium have announced the sad news that there will only be one more GBH Ceilidh.
 An arrangement they had with the Hall Management has come to an end, so the Club's 42nd anniversary in September will be the occasion of the very last GBH Ceilidh.
-The next dance will be on the 3rd March with Sarah Bazeley calling to music from The Dartmoor Pixie Band.
-Then, on the 21st April, Bridget Flett will be calling with Second Front.
-The very last dance will on the 29th September with PolkaWorks (caller not yet announced).
+This very last dance will on the 29th September with PolkaWorks with caller Barry Goodman.
 This will also be PolkaWorks' 10th birthday, and it was at Godalming that they played for their first public dance.
-Details of how to purchase tickets are here - the web page has a link to WeGotTickets, although the September dance is not yet included on this website.
+Details of how to purchase tickets are here - the web page has a link to WeGotTickets if you prefer to buy on-line.